 Common Welding Gases and Typical Uses

-When you’re choosing a shielding gas, match the gas to the process and metal: argon is the go-to inert for TIG (especially aluminum), helium boosts penetration and heat when mixed with argon, C25 (75% Ar/25% CO2) gives stable MIG arcs on mild steel, CO2 alone is the cheapest reactive option for strong penetration, and small O2 additions to argon mixes improve stainless welding and oxy-fuel flame characteristics.
+When choosing a shielding gas, match it to your process and metal.
+Argon is the go-to inert gas for TIG welding, especially on aluminum.
+Helium boosts penetration and heat when mixed with argon.
+C25 (75% Ar/25% CO2) gives stable MIG arcs on mild steel.
+CO2 alone is the cheapest option for deep penetration.
+Small O2 additions to argon mixes improve results on stainless steel.

 Price Range per Cubic Foot by Gas Type

-One key factor you’ll weigh when selecting shielding gas is cost per cubic foot, since prices vary widely by type and affect operating expenses on both small and large jobs.
-You’ll see Argon pricing around $0.50–$0.75/ft³, making it standard for TIG.
-C25 (75% Argon/25% CO2) sits near $0.42–$0.50/ft³, balancing weld quality and cost.
+Cost per cubic foot is a key factor when picking a shielding gas, since prices vary widely by type and affect your operating expenses on every job.
+Argon runs about $0.50–$0.75/ft³, making it the standard choice for TIG.
+C25 (75% Argon/25% CO2) sits near $0.42–$0.50/ft³, which balances weld quality and cost.
 CO2 is cheapest at $0.10–$0.25/ft³ for MIG.
-Pure Helium is the priciest, roughly $1.50–$2.00/ft³ for high-heat jobs.
-Heavier mixtures and specialty blends vary with supplier and location, so expect geographic fluctuation.
+Pure helium tops the list at roughly $1.50–$2.00/ft³ for high-heat jobs.
+Specialty blends vary by supplier and location, so expect some regional price difference.

 | Gas Type | Typical Price (per ft³) | Typical Use |